Lemmings (video game): Legacy

-Lemmings inspired several sequels, including the Christmas Lemmings short games that were released between 1991 and 1994, and the 1991 expansion Oh No!
+Lemmings inspired several further games in the franchise, including the Christmas Lemmings short games that were released between 1991 and 1994, and the 1991 expansion Oh No!
 More Lemmings.
 Stand-alone sequels were Lemmings 2: The Tribes (1993), All New World of Lemmings (1994), 3D Lemmings (1995) and Lemmings Revolution (2000).
 By mid-1995, Lemmings and its sequels had accumulated combined sales of more than 4 million units worldwide.
 Two spin-off games were also made, both in 1996; Lemmings Paintball and The Adventures of Lomax.

 The intellectual property (IP) of Lemmings stayed with the initial publisher Psygnosis, who were acquired by Sony Computer Entertainment in 1993.
-Sony gained the IP for Lemmings from this acquisition, though only had two entries: the 2006 Lemmings for PlayStation consoles, and the mobile title Lemmings: The Puzzle Adventure in 2017.
-Sony eventually licensed the rights to Exient Entertainment, who published the mobile title.
+Sony gained the IP for Lemmings from this acquisition; in 2006 a new game also titled Lemmings was released for PlayStation consoles.
+The next game in the franchise, Lemmings Touch, was developed by D3T and released in 2014 for PlayStation Vita.
+Sony eventually licensed the rights to Exient Entertainment, who published a mobile game Lemmings: The Puzzle Adventure in 2018.
 Exient produced a 30th anniversary documentary of the history of Lemmings, released in February 2022.

-Numerous clones of Lemmings were made.
-One of the first was The Humans, released for the Amiga in 1992.
-General game concepts have been included in the open source Pingus, where the player is required to safely guide penguins across landscapes using a similar array of tools.
-Other similar games include Clones.
+Numerous clones of Lemmings were made, including The Humans (1992) and Pingus (1998).
+Other similar games include Clones (2009), which was described by the developed as "a multiplayer version of Lemmings".

 Yannick LeJacq of Kotaku, commenting on the 2014 game MouseCraft which incorporates elements of Lemmings and Tetris, speculated that games like Lemmings would not be very successful in the current gaming market, as the pace of the game is far too slow to satisfy most players.

 In 2004, Graham Cormode proved that deciding whether it is possible to complete a level of Lemmings is NP-hard.
 Later, Giovanni Viglietta showed that the task is PSPACE-complete, even for levels where there is only one lemming to save.